Carole A. Feuerman:

 This alignment of thematic interests on behalf of Feuerman and Fischl is marked by the turmoil and contradictions of a period often labeled as politically disengaged, and whose implications are illustrated in EN2.
 02.78, as well as in other works by Feuerman.
 If we place this work alongside Survival of Serena, created much later, we find the same impetus behind Fischl’s A Visit To / A Visit From / The Island.

-Another recurring theme in art at the turn of the twentieth century, on par with bathers, is that of dancers.
-In 1981, Feuerman took on this theme with a series of sculptures featuring a fragmented body (Aspiration, Audition, Carole’s Toe Shoes, Dress Rehearsal, Hands Breaking in the Toe Shoes, A Little Workout, Relevé): legs with tensed muscles, feet in the fifth position sporting pink ballet slippers, hands clutching toe shoes to break them in and tying their laces and the lower portion of a body balancing on the tip of one foot.
-They are body parts that render the energy, efforts, and struggles of a female body that we attempt to reconstruct mentally, as we might do with the fragments of ancient statues in an archeological site.
+Another recurring theme in art at the turn of the 20th century, on par with bathers, is that of dancers.
+In 1981, Feuerman took on this theme with a series of sculptures featuring a fragmented body (Aspiration, Audition, Carole’s Toe Shoes, Dress Rehearsal, Hands Breaking in the Toe Shoes, A little Workout, Relevé): legs with tensed muscles, feet in the fifth position sporting pink ballet slippers, hands clutching toe shoes to break them in and tying their laces and the lower portion of a body balancing on the tip of one foot.
+They are body parts that render the energy, efforts and struggles of a female body that we attempt to reconstruct mentally, as we might do with the fragments of ancient statues in an archeological site.
 In Feuerman’s case, we are not dealing with the remains of a work shattered to pieces.
 Rather, they are pieces that have been carefully chosen for the energy they emit, despite being wrapped in delicate pink satin, as well as for their ability to evoke female strength.
 Another work from that same period, Bubbles (1981), presents a fragmented body.
 It is comprised of two legs, severed under the thigh and above the calf, two hands holding a bottle of bubble solution and a wand with a bubble still attached, as well as the lower portion of a face, lips curled, as if in the act of blowing.
 The stumps are bent, sitting atop a piece of a bench.
 The individual parts of the body seem to emerge from the wall, much like a terrifying hallucination, made even harsher by the heaps of clumpy material accumulated along the lines of the truncations.
 Bubbles sits in stark contrast with Feuerman’s peaceful seaside female figures who soak up the sun.

 How are we to justify a representation of such harshness—realistic in its detail, unrealistic in its composition—within Feuerman’s artistic production?
 This incompleteness is not only physical; it evokes a profound inner distress.
 It is quite clear that for Feuerman, the body is not only epitomized by healthy athletes, dancers and swimmers—it is also the site of physical and mental suffering.